Sorocaba Sao Paulo, Brazil Travel Guide

 Afternoon: Take a ride-share to the Jardim Botânico de Sorocaba.
 Explore the conservatory and lake.
 Head to the Centro (City Center).
 Walk along Rua XV de Novembro, and visit the Catedral Metropolitana Nossa Senhora da Ponte.

 Morning: Explore the historical City center, starting at the Catedral Metropolitana, then walking to Praça Coronel Fernando Prestes.
 Visit the Museu Histórico Sorocabano and the Museu da Estrada de Ferro.
 Lunch: Enjoy lunch at the Mercado Municipal.
 Afternoon: Head to the Jardim Botânico de Sorocaba.
-Evening: Visit Parque das Águas for a relaxing stroll, then dinner.
+Evening: Visit Parque das Águas for a restful stroll, then dinner.

 Morning: Take a day trip to São Roque's Wine Route (Rota do Vinho).
-Visit 2-3 wineries, enjoy tastings of local wines and artisanal products, and have a delicious lunch at one of route's many farm-to-table restaurants.
+Visit 2-3 wineries, enjoy tastings of local wines and artisanal products, and have a tasty lunch at one of route's many farm-to-table restaurants.

 Explore the historical center and famous oversized objects of Itu.